 In addition to spreading out your entry fees over a large number of lineups, you must ensure that your lineups have significant differences or else their performance will be strongly correlated.
 The issue with having lineups that are too similar is that your entries will all be clumped together, increasing your volatility, and decreasing your expected profit because if the narrow outcomes you hope for happen, you’ll frequently be competing against yourself for the top positions.
 To reduce your inter-lineup correlation, you can either build your lineups by hand or you must master a lineup optimizer!
 The optimizer I use is Fantasy Cruncher, so I’m going to focus on features they have to reduce your correlation between lineups.

 The unique players function offered by most optimizers specifies the number of overlapping players any two lineups can have.
 For example, if you specify three unique players then every lineup you generate will have a minimum of three players that are different from every other previously produced lineup.
 This is an effective method of reducing inter-lineup correlation as it ensures that each lineup will be significantly different from the rest.
-The ideal setting for unique players will vary based on the possible number of lineup combinations but I would recommend somewhere within the range of 2 to 5, increasing it with the size of the slate.
+The ideal setting for unique players will vary based on the possible number of lineup combinations but I would recommend somewhere within the range of two to five, increasing it with the size of the slate.

 The maximum exposure setting removes a player from the player pool available for the next produced lineup as soon as that player goes over his maximum exposure limitation.
 Maximum exposures can be applied to your Fantasy Cruncher lineups either through the “each” or “group” method.
 I recommend using the Each method because the Group method will create lineups that are either very chalky or contrarian, and I like to have a mix of both types of players in my lineups.